learn-co-curriculum/dsc-curse-of-dimensionality/README.md

 The main implication of the curse dimensionality is that optimization problems can become infeasible as the number of features increases.
 The practical limit will vary based on your particular computer, and the time that you have to invest in a problem.
 As you'll see in the upcoming lab, this relationship is exponential.
 For machine learning algorithms that involve backpropagation, or iterative convergence, including Lasso and Ridge regression, this will drastically impact the size of feasible solvable problems.

 The sparsity of points also has additional consequences.
-Due to the sheer scale of potential points in an n-dimensional space as n continues to grow, the probability of seeing a particular point (or even nearby point) continues to plummet.
+Due to the sheer scale of potential points in an n-dimensional space, as n continues to grow, the probability of seeing a particular point (or even nearby point) continues to plummet.
 This means that there are apt to be entire regions of an n-dimensional space that have yet to be explored.
 As such, if no such information from the training set is available regarding such cases, then making predictions regarding these cases will be guesswork.
 Put another way, with the increasing sparsity of points, you have an ever decreasing proportionate sample of the space.
 For example, a thousand observations in a 3 dimensional space might be quite powerful and provide sufficient information to determine a relevant classification or regression model.
 However, a thousand observations in a million-dimensional space is apt to be utterly useless in determining which features are most influential and to what degree.

 ## Summary